ELBOW HYPEREXTENSION

 Symptoms For Elbow Hyperextension

-In cases of mild to moderate elbow hyperextension, the injury may involve stretching or partial tearing of the ligaments, resulting in pain, swelling, and stiffness.
-Activities that require bending or straightening the elbow may exacerbate the discomfort.
-The joint may feel unstable or “loose,” and there may be a sensation of the joint “giving way” during movement.
+In cases of mild to moderate elbow hyperextension, the injury typically involves stretching or partial tearing of the ligaments surrounding the joint.
+This can lead to symptoms such as pain, swelling, and stiffness.
+Particularly, aggravated by activities that involve bending or straightening the elbow.
+The joint may feel unstable, with a sensation of it “giving way” during movement.

-Severe cases of elbow hyperextension can involve complete ligament tears or fractures, leading to more severe pain, swelling, and bruising.
-The joint may appear visibly deformed or dislocated.
-In some instances, nerve or blood vessel damage can occur, resulting in additional symptoms such as numbness, tingling, or weakness in the hand or fingers.
+Severe cases of elbow hyperextension may involve complete tears of the ligaments or even fractures of the bones around the joint.
+These more serious injuries can cause intense pain, significant swelling, and noticeable bruising.
+The elbow joint may appear visibly deformed or out of place.
+Additionally, severe hyperextension can damage nearby nerves or blood vessels, resulting in symptoms like numbness, tingling sensations, or weakness in the hand or fingers.

 Treatment Elbow Hyperextension